abhijeetnishal/Password-Shield/README.md

       npm start
    ```

+6. create a Table (schema) by making a **_POST_** request to API endpoint **_http://localhost:8080/schema_** API endpoint using Postman or other API testing tools.

-6. Now navigate to client directory of project using commands:
+7. Now navigate to client directory of project using commands:

    ```bash
       cd ../client
    ```

-7. Install dependencies in client directory of project:
+8. Install dependencies in client directory of project:

    ```bash
       npm install
    ```

-8. Start the application using command:
+9. Start the application using command:

    ```bash
       npm start
    ```

-9. Open http://localhost:3000 in your browser to see the application.
+10. Open http://localhost:3000 in your browser to see the application.

 <br>